-If you are a beginner to CSS or struggled with the learning curve in the past, then this course is for you, and offers you a fun way to learn CSS, using free tools.
+If you are a beginner to CSS or struggled with the learning curve in the past, then CSS for Beginners is the course for you, and offers you a fun way to learn CSS, using free tools.

 Check out the introductory lecture for free.